zkldi/uscir-spec/source/skinning/globals.rst

 This page documents variables and functions added to the global scope which are accessible in every script.

-IRState Constants
+IRData
 ##################

+IRData contains values that are relevant to skins intending to make use of the IR.

+States
+*******

-The following constants are accessible under the ``IRState`` table, which correspond to the USC-IR status codes for use in skins.
+The following constants are accessible under the ``IRData.States`` table, which correspond to the USC-IR status codes for use in skins.
 There are also three extended codes, which are not sent by the server but are instead used by USC.
 The meaning is expressed below.

 ============== =====